-As with all medications, there is a risk of side effects which we will discuss with you.
+As with all medications, there is a small risk of side effects which we will discuss with you.
 We will also use the information we collect from your GP and talking with your care home staff to decide whether a particular trial medication would be suitable for you to have.
-If you are allocated the trial medication we will ask you and your care home about any side effects you may experience and will be vigilant about any problems you may incur.